I present three examples to demonstrate how the MMMM can be applied to analyze spatial, network, and aggregation problems.

 }

-Lets look at the rmm() function in more detail by typing ?rmm:
+Let’s take a closer look at thermm() function by typing ?rmm:

 The formula object

-The combination of spatial lag and spatial error model can also be estimated in the spatial regression framework.
-Let us do that and compare the estimates:
+The combination of the spatial lag and spatial error models can also be estimated within the spatial regression framework.
+Let’s estimate it and compare the results:

 # Exogenous + residual spatial effect (combination of spatial lag model and spatial error model):